How to Make Healthy Cowboy Cookies

 - Add dry ingredients to wet ingredients and mix until no flour is visible.

-- Add oats and mix until all are incorporated with batter.
+- Add oats and mix until all are incorporated with the batter.

 - Switch to using a spatula or wooden spoon and add all remaining ingredients.
 Mix to incorporate.